robmarkcole/circuitpython-on-home-assistant/README.md

 3. `esptool.py --port ESP8266_PORTNAME erase_flash` -> erase the current firmware, where in my case `ESP8266_PORTNAME` is `/dev/ttyUSB0`
 4. `esptool.py --port ESP8266_PORTNAME --baud 115200 write_flash --flash_size=detect 0 firmware.bin` -> write the new firmware, again replacing `ESP8266_PORTNAME` with your port and replacing `firmware.bin` with `adafruit-circuitpython-feather_huzzah-3.1.1.bin`.
 Note that for the raw esp8266 I had to use slightly different settings, changing the baud and adding `-fm dio` -> `esptool.py --port ESP8266_PORTNAME --baud 460800 write_flash --flash_size=detect -fm dio 0 firmware.bin`

 You have now updated the board firmware, which in this example results in the board running CircuitPython 3.1.1.
 Note that the above process worked without problems for both the feather-huzzah-esp8266 and the raw esp8266 board.
+Note also that exactly the same process is used to flash [vanilla micropython](https://docs.micropython.org/en/latest/index.html) firmware to the boards, the firmware files are [here](http://micropython.org/download#esp8266).

 ## Circuitpython REPL from Home-Assistant
 General advice on connecting to a Circuitpython REPL over serial (USB) is [here](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux).
 The following advice is specific to connecting to the ESP8266 board via the Cloud9 IDE, and assumes you are logged in as the default `pi` user.